watusi/jquery.mobile.simultaneous-transitions/README.md

 These transitions have a very smooth appearance, and have been well-liked by users and developers, but have a drawback: they don't hide the necessary scrolling of outgoing pages to the top and incoming pages to a remembered scroll position.
-However, this does not occur if (as if often the case forwebApps or native apps) the page does not need to be scrolled.
-Pages do not need to be scrolled during transition if their height does not exceed the viewport height.
+However, this does not occur if (as if often the case for webApps or native apps) the page does not need to be scrolled.
+Pages do not need to be scrolled during transitions if their height does not exceed the viewport height.
 This is true if pages are designed to viewport height.

 As part of a design that does not exceed viewport height, a site or app might use a scroller,